About the Beach Center on Disability

-Michael Wehmeyer, Ph.D. is Director of the Beach Center on Disability, the Ross and Marianna Beach Professor in Special Education, and a Senior Scientist within the Schiefelbusch Institute for Life Span Studies (within which the Beach Center is located).
+Michael Wehmeyer, Ph.D. is Director of the Beach Center on Disability, the Ross and Marianna Beach Distinguished Professor in Special Education, Chairperson of the Department of Special Education, and a Senior Scientist within the Schiefelbusch Institute for Life Span Studies (within which the Beach Center is located).
 He is an internationally known scholar in the areas of self-determination, the application of positive psychology to the disability context, and conceptualizing and understanding intellectual disability.
 Michael lectures extensively in the United States and abroad on these topics and has published more than 225 articles, 150 book chapters, and 40 books on these topics.
 Dr. Wehmeyer holds degrees from University of Tulsa, the University of Sussex in Great Britain, and the University of Texas at Dallas.
 He taught adolescents with extensive support needs in school districts in Texas and Oklahoma and was an associate director of the Research and Program Services department at The Arc of the United States before coming to KU in 1999.

 We celebrate the memory of the late Ross and Marianna Beach, friends and generous founding benefactors, and acknowledge work of the late Eloisa Maria Garcia Etcheberren deLorenzo, an international leader in the field of disability.
 Last but not least, we honor the memory and inspiration of Jay Turnbull (JT), a long-time employee and son of the Turnbulls, who was our best teacher through practical and mindful experience.